-Phase 2 of the study will further evaluate the safety, tolerability, preliminary efficacy, PK, and pharmacologic activity of the RP2D of NC762 in subjects with advanced or metastatic non-small cell lung (squamous cell), hepatocellular carcinoma, HER2+ breast, and ovarian cancer, or other tumor identified based upon emerging data.
+Phase 2 of the study will further evaluate the safety, tolerability, preliminary efficacy, PK, and pharmacologic activity of the RP2D of NC410 in subjects with advanced or metastatic HNSCC, NSCLC (adenocarcinoma), CRC, gastric, and cervical cancers or other tumor identified based upon emerging data.
 Each cohort will be comprised of an individual tumor type.
-Biopsies at pre-screening and on treatment will be required of all enrolled Phase 2 subjects.
-During Phase 2 Dose Expansion, subjects with CLIA validated B7-H4+ staining on the membrane of tumor cells confirmed by tumor biopsies will be considered eligible to enroll.
+Biopsies at screening and on treatment will be required of all enrolled Phase 2 subjects.

 A Simon 2-stage design will be utilized with a stopping rule to allow for early termination of a particular cohort at the end of Stage 1 if there are insufficient responses observed.
-During Stage 1, 12 evaluable subjects will be enrolled in each cohort; if no responses are observed within the cohort then the cohort will be discontinued.
-If at least 1 response is observed, 12 additional evaluable subjects will be enrolled in the cohort (Stage 2), for at least 24 evaluable subjects per cohort.
+During Stage 1, 9 evaluable subjects will be enrolled in each cohort; if no responses are observed within the cohort then the cohort will be discontinued.
+If at least 1 response is observed, 8 additional evaluable subjects will be enrolled in the cohort (Stage 2), for at least 17 evaluable subjects per cohort.

-Subjects will continue to receive NC762 at the RP2D and schedule until protocol-defined withdrawal criteria are met.
+Subjects will continue to receive NC410 at the RP2D and schedule until protocol-defined withdrawal criteria are met.
 Continuous evaluation of toxicity events will be performed throughout enrollment in Phase 2 of the study.
 If the cumulative incidence of DLTs occurs in $\geq 33\%$ of subjects after 6 subjects have been observed for at least 28 days, further enrollment may be interrupted until the sponsor has determined the appropriate course of action.
 All AEs, regardless of the time of occurrence on study may be considered in determining the appropriate dose, schedule, and MNTD.

 Toxicity will continue to be monitored throughout the treatment period.
-If > 33% of subjects (minimum of 6 subjects) experience a \geq Grade 3 toxicity related to study drug after completing \geq 4 cycles, then the MNTD will be determined in conjunction with the investigators and sponsor based on all available safety data.
+If $> 33\%$ of subjects (minimum of 6 subjects) experience a \geq Grade 3 toxicity related to study drug after completing ≥ 4 cycles, then the MNTD will be determined in conjunction with the investigators and sponsor based on all available safety data.